-The Parent Company's operations are settled on right of utilization of a land, plot 85, Mina Abdullah, for an area of 548,437.5 square meters, leased from Public Authority for Industry, pursuant to the contract signed on July 16, 2020, for 5 years ending on July 15, 2025.
-The land is settled in the Associate Company - Real Estate Development Company W.L.L., Pursuant to a settlement letter approved by the Public Authority for Industry.
+The Parent Company holds right of utilization of a land, plot 85, Mina Abdullah, for an area of 548,437.5 square meters, leased from Public Authority for Industry, pursuant to the contract signed on July 16, 2020, for 5 years ending on July 15, 2025.
+The Parent Company granted a usufruct contract to the Associate Company - Real Estate Development Company W.L.L., pursuant to the usufruct letter approved by the Public Authority for Industry.